JemmyAzuka/Sales-Analysis/README.md

-Disclaimer: This repository is created for educational purposes and serves as a starting point for sales analysis using Python libraries.
+Disclaimer: This repository was created for educational purposes and serves as a starting point for sales analysis using Python libraries.
 Always adapt and enhance the code to suit your specific use case and requirements.